vanshjangir/hardcode/README.md

 1. For CSS, id or class of a tag should be named as {pagename-actualid}, For example id="Home-loginbutton".
 2. All CSS should be written under the index.css file present in ./client/src/index.css.

 NOTE: Please do not change anything in the server directory or anything related to backend in the client directory(api routes, http requests ...etc).
+Make sure to fetch recent commits from master branch before creating a pull request.